whatsupmailbox/whatsupmailbox.github.io/_posts/2016-10-21-Cate-Chloe-VIP-Jewelry-Subscription-Box-October-2016-Review-Coupon.md

 **Mel "Magnificent" Ring - Gold**, *Value $49*

 This ring is gold plated and lined with Cubic Zirconia.
 It's gorgeous and just my style.
 It's a one size fits all so you can be sure it'll fit your fingers.
 Unfortunately MY fingers are super petite (I'm a size 3.5 in ring size!) so it was too big for me to even try on.
 Such a bummer cause I really LOVE this.
-In my opinion, without adjusting it, it should fit a size 6 and above.
+In my opinion, it should fit a size 6 and above.

 <br>